meetoseh/backend/lib/README.md

-this folder is only used if we're directly copying files managed by another repo, e.g., lib/touch/links.py is canonically from the jobs repo
+this folder is only used if we intend to share the file across multiple repos, e.g., lib/touch/links.py is canonically from the jobs repo